COS301-SE-2024/Dispute-Resolution-Engine/docs/help-page-md/helppage.md

 ## What happens if I am not happy with the Expert assigned to my case/dispute?

 ## How many Experts will be assigned to my case/dispute?

+## Can I file a dispute against DRE?